katg999/katg999/README.md

 ### ⚡ Fun Fact
 I once trained a model to predict crypto prices... until I learned the market is *slightly* unpredictable 😅
-**Current Mission:** Building tech that bridges healthcare and finance in Africa 🌍
+**Current Mission:** Building tech that bridges  finance in Africa 🌍 through Cryptocurrencies